mmguinness/CV/README.md

 * Devised overall strategy for documentation and and construction-level building information models (BIM).
 * Reviewed technical drawings developed by suppliers.

 _My focus was to develop detailed Tender and Construction information for a hotel located in a complex urban block in Dublin inner city.
-The drawings were produced with Vectorworks 3D, including details for a bespoke facade with a mix of folded metal cladding, brickwork and precast concrete elements.
-Take a look at the building in google street view [here](https://www.google.com/maps/@53.3451004,-6.2513933,3a,75y,239.76h,108.2t/data=!3m6!1e1!3m4!1slEvi_KxnqIc07cSEGZGxPA!2e0!7i16384!8i8192)._
+The drawings were produced with Vectorworks 3D, including details for a bespoke facade with a mix of folded metal cladding, brickwork and precast concrete elements, [take a look at the finished building in google street view](https://www.google.com/maps/@53.3451004,-6.2513933,3a,75y,239.76h,108.2t/data=!3m6!1e1!3m4!1slEvi_KxnqIc07cSEGZGxPA!2e0!7i16384!8i8192)._